 Originally, the term “Taronto” referred to a channel of water between Lake Simcoe and Lake Couchiching, and it’s an Iroquois word used to describe an area where trees grow in shallow water.

 4. There’s a hidden subway station below the city

 When the Toronto subway system was originally being constructed, a corridor was hollowed out underneath Queen station.
 It was initially meant to house underground streetcars but was abandoned.
 Today, you’ll discover the shell of a streetcar subway station and is often referred to as Lower Queen or Queen Lower.

 5. A former psychiatric hospital was converted into a college campus

-Before becoming a place to shape young minds, Humber College Lakeshore was home to a string of insane asylums, psychiatric institutes, and hospitals for the insane.
-While in operation, the hospitals would use a ‘cottage system’ to help classify the patients and used a series of underground tunnels to connect the various buildings.
+Before becoming a place to shape young minds, Humber College Lakeshore was home to a string of asylums, psychiatric institutes, and hospitals for those facing mental health issues.
+While in operation, the hospitals would use a ‘cottage system’ to help classify the patients, and used a series of underground tunnels to connect the various buildings.

 6. The Toronto Islands weren’t originally islands

 The main island of the Toronto Islands wasn’t always an island.
 The area was once attached to the mainland.
 An aggressive storm in 1858 blew a hole at the base of the then peninsula, separating the end of it and creating an island.
 More storms and landfill eventually created other islands.

 7. The Toronto Islands used to attract major athletes